nightscout/trio-docs/docs/EN/operate/build.md

 If Xcode is not open, you can open it by typing `xed .` in the Trio folder of your terminal window.

-You can now build the updated Trio app on your phone.
+You can now build the updated Trio app to your phone.

 [Top of Page](#build-and-update)